Max Freedom Long: Invention of Huna

 Long decided to call his compilation of teachings Huna, because one meaning of the word is "hidden secret".
 He wrote that he derived it from the word kahuna, meaning "priests and master craftsmen who ranked near the top of the social scale".
 Long published a series of books on Huna starting in 1936, and founded an organization called the Huna Fellowship in 1945.

 There are no accepted Hawaiian sources – Malo, Kamakau, 'I'i, or Kepelino – that refer to the word Huna as a tradition of esoteric learning.

 Max Freedom Long wrote that he obtained many of his case studies and his ideas about what to look for in kahuna magic from the Director of the Bishop Museum in Honolulu, William Brigham.
 There is no credible evidence that the two men met.
 Even if they did, Brigham was not an expert on kahunas and did not document in his own writings any of the incidents Long ascribed to him, including walking on hot lava.
 In his letters and manuscripts, Brigham stated that Hawaiians were "an inferior race", and implied they were lazy.
 He referred to Queen Lili'uokalani as a "she devil", "squaw", and "nigger".

 Native Hawaiian scholar Charles W. Kenn, a Living Treasure of Hawai'i recognized in the Hawaiian community as a kahuna and expert in Hawaiian history and traditions, was friendly with Max Freedom Long but said, "While this Huna study is an interesting study, … it is not, and never was Hawaiian."

-Hawaiian author Pali Jae Lee, a research librarian at the Bishop Museum, conducted extensive research on Max Freedom Long and Huna.
-She concluded, based on her interviews with Hawaiian elders, "Huna is not Hawaiian."
-Lee cites Theodore Kelsey, a Living Treasure of Hawai'i renowned for his work as a Hawaiian translator, who wrote a letter to Long in 1936 (now in the Hawai'i State Archives) criticizing his use of the terms "unihipili" and "aumakua".

-Professor Lisa Kahaleole Hall writes that Huna "bears absolutely no resemblance to any Hawaiian worldview or spiritual practice" and calls it part of the "New Age spiritual industry".
-Huna books have been called "examples of cultural appropriation".